Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/README.md

 - [RailsTutorial.org Twitter Clone](https://www.railstutorial.org/book)
 - [Custom API Project](link-coming-soon)

-## Evaluation

-To pass this course you must meet the following requirements:

-- Pass all required tutorials and projects (see associated rubrics)
-- Pass the final summative assessment >= 70%
-- Actively participate in class and abide by the attendance policy
-- Make up all classwork from all absences

 ## Schedule

 **Course Dates:** Tuesday, October 23 – Thursday, December 13, 2018 (7 weeks)